Amcache ProgramId explained: the 44-character application identity

 Same family, multiple builds#

-An attacker may compile their tool multiple times with the same name, publisher, and version metadata — only the binary changes.
-The hashes differ.
-The ProgramId is the same.
-Hashing alone misses the family; ProgramId catches it.
+An attacker compiles their tool multiple times with the same name, publisher, and version metadata.
+Only the binary changes.
+Hashes differ.
+ProgramId stays the same.
+Hashing alone misses the family.
+ProgramId catches it.

 Renamed binaries#

 mimikatz.exesvchost64.exeupdate.exe.
-The filename changes; the embedded PE metadata is the same.
-If the attacker did not bother to scrub the version-info resource, the ProgramId stays the same.
+Filename changes.
+Embedded PE metadata is the same.
+If the attacker did not bother scrubbing the version-info resource, ProgramId follows the binary across the renames.

 Re-deployed tools across an environment#

 The attacker drops the same tool on 20 hosts as they move laterally.
 Hashes may match, paths usually do not.
-The ProgramId is the most consistent identifier across all 20 hosts.
+ProgramId is the most consistent identifier across all 20.

 When ProgramId is the wrong pivot#